EyeTify/.github/profile/README.md

-# Eyetify - See the world in all its clarity
+# EyeTify - See the world in all its clarity
 ## C241-PS092 [Product-Based Capstone - Bangkit 2024 Batch 1]

 ## 📑 Description